 PRICING:

-Cvent offers different product areas that support registration, attendee engagement, and onsite check-in.
-Each area includes the features shown in the screenshot and helps organizers manage parts of the event within a single system.
+Cvent offers a range of tools to support registration, attendee engagement, and onsite check-in.
+Each set includes the features shown in the screenshot and helps organizers manage event tasks in a single system.

 Registration